 The massive problem with these programs is that very few of us actually qualify for them.
 If you make more than around $36,000 a year but you don’t have insurance, they aren’t going to help you pay for the $600/month insulin prescriptions you need in order to survive, or the $300 test-strips prescription.
 These programs really highlight the severe issue with our health care system today and the out-of-pocket costs of lifesaving medications.

 Most programs require that your household income is below 250% or 300% of the national poverty level.
 You can use this easy calculator from NeedyMeds to determine your income in relation to the national poverty level.

 In an ideal world, insulin would be as cheap as Viagra.
 Unfortunately, the system is currently working against us and making living well with diabetes an extremely expensive burden.
 If you’re currently forced to choose between paying your rent or buying your insulin, know that there are groups and people out there that can help!
 You’re not alone.

-*Ginger Vieira is a paid spokesperson for One Drop (as of Sept.
+*Ginger Vieira writes freelance articles for One Drop (as of Sept.
 2018) but was not affiliated with the company until after this article was published.